-In 2014, upon the retirement of Sen. Larry George, she immediately threw her hat into the ring.
-She comfortably defeated Newberg city councillor Ryan Howard 58.5%-41%, winning all four counties of the district.
+After five successful terms in the House, in 2014, upon the retirement of Sen. Larry George, she immediately threw her hat into the ring to have a chance to move across the Capitol.
+She comfortably defeated Newberg city councilor Ryan Howard 58.5%-41%, winning all four counties of the district.

-Visit her campaign web site She is not up for re-election in 2016
+Visit her campaign web site She is up for re-election in 2022